-- 330.4 A1 Contingent fees are used for certain types of non-assurance services.1 However, contingent fees might create threats to compliance with the fundamental principles, particularly a self-interest threat to compliance with the principle of objectivity, in certain circumstances. - 330.4 A2 Factors that are relevant in evaluating the level of such threats include: - The nature of the engagement. - The range of possible fee amounts. - The basis for determining the fee. - Disclosure to intended users of the work performed by the professional accountant and the basis of remuneration. - Quality management policies and procedures.
+- 330.4 A1 Contingent fees are used for certain types of non-assurance services.
+However, contingent fees might create threats to compliance with the fundamental principles, particularly a self-interest threat to compliance with the principle of objectivity, in certain circumstances. - 330.4 A2 Factors that are relevant in evaluating the level of such threats include: - The nature of the engagement. - The range of possible fee amounts. - The basis for determining the fee. - Disclosure to intended users of the work performed by the professional accountant and the basis of remuneration. - Quality management policies and procedures. - Whether an independent third party is to review the outcome or result of the transaction.